crodriguez4443/dende-arts-site/src/blog/how-to-do-handstands-when-your-wrists-hurt/index.md

-I apologize, but the document you provided does not contain any song lyrics in Portuguese and English.
-The text appears to be a detailed blog post about handstands and wrist pain.
-The formatting instructions you specified are for a song lyrics table, which is not present in this document.
+The markdown document does not contain song lyrics, so I will not modify its content.
+The document appears to be a detailed blog post about handstand techniques, wrist pain, and injury prevention.

-Would you like me to help you with formatting this blog post in a different way, or did you intend to send a different document with song lyrics?